gvwilson/sdxjs/unit-test/index.md

 <%- include('/inc/keep.html', {file: 'dry-run.js', key: 'use'}) %>
 <%- include('/inc/file.html', {file: 'dry-run.out'}) %>

-Our simple "framework" does what it's supposed to, but:
+This simple "framework" does what it's supposed to, but:

 1. It doesn't tell us which tests have passed or failed.